kat-lego/kat-lego.github.io/content/post/$2-result-mini.md

 }
 ```

-This allows us to unpack a result object into a tuple (data, errors), which in turn allow us to have
+This allows us to unpack a result object into a tuple (data, errors), which in turn allows us to have
-a go style way of error handling.
+a go-style way of error handling.

 And that completes the stack.
 Ironically, you can just have your functions return the tuple (T,
 errors) to begin with.